kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ```
 {<identifier(asd)>, <l_paran>, <r_paran>, <l_brace>, <r_brace> ... }
 ```
 That's easier to understand than `{'a', 's', 'd', ' ', '(', ')', ...}` right ?

-Sometimes it may be favorable to have the tokenizer as a separate competent, especially if it involves complex logic.
-Since my tokenizer only needs one character to determine token type in most cases, I opted to not have a separate tokenizer and just __combined tokenization and parsing__.
+It makes sense to have tokenizer as a separate component if it involved complex logic.
+But since my tokenizer only needs one character to determine token type in most cases, I opted to not have a separate tokenizer and just __combined tokenization and parsing__.

 __To give an example on how we can combine tokenization and parsing:__
 ```C